 Depart Hirosaki and travel around 3 and a half hours by coach to Kakunodate, an old samurai stronghold still known for its samurai traditions.

-Visit the Aoyagi Samurai Manor Museum for a fascinating look at samurai culture and stroll around Ishiguro House, a traditional samurai residence.
+Here, you will visit two samurai houses, including the Aoyagi Samurai Manor and Ishiguro House.
+You will be required to remove your shoes.

 Continue a little over 1 hour to the hot spring resort of Tsunagi.
 Tonight's accommodation is a ryokan, a traditional Japanese inn, where you will find tatami (straw mat) flooring and futon bedding to sleep on.
 There will be an onsen hot spring bath at the hotel for you to relax in and experience this traditional Japanese pastime.
-Please note that onsen baths are segregated and the majority of them do not allow bathing suits.
+Please note that onsen baths are segregated by gender, and do not allow bathing suits.